Swiss Village Set To Vote To Keep Cowbells Ringing - UrduPoint

 Rolf Rohrbach, who runs a nearby cattle farm, said he loved the tradition.

-"It gives me hope," he told AFP, also insisting he needs bells to keep track of young cows.
+"It gives me hope," he told AFP, insisting that the bells are needed to keep track of young cows.

 He said he could think of nothing better than to hear the gentle ringing at night.